StackStorm/st2/docs/source/install/all_in_one.rst

 ********************
 |st2| provides an all-in-one installer aimed at assisting users with the initial setup and configuration.
 The installer comes pre-bundled in a number of different provisioning options for convenience, or can also be manually deployed and installed manually on a server.

-* Ubuntu 14.04
-* CentOS / RHEL 6.x and 7.x

-Certification is currently planned and/or underway for:

-* Debian 7/8

-If your platform is not listed here and you would like it to be, please drop us a line at `support@stackstorm.com <email:support@stackstorm.com>` and let us know.

-TL;DR
-#####

 That's OK!
 You're busy, we get it.
 How do you just get started?
 Get your own box, and run this command:

 ::